 Whether you have taken steps to become part of the local community etc.

 Maintaining your UK business.
-If you are a shareholder / director of a UK company you need to consider the impact of moving abroad on your company’s tax status.
-If you are a reasonable sized business with employees and a fixed UK business premises, then you should not have any issue for the company.
-If however you operate a home based business, your relocation of the main office to your home in France could trigger a French tax obligation.
-In particular you will need to look at where the company pays you a salary for services performed in France, or whether your remote activities constitute a French branch of your UK business.
+If you are a shareholder/director of a UK company you need to consider the impact of moving abroad on your company’s tax status.
+If you are a reasonably sized business with employees and a fixed UK business premises, then you should not have any issue for the company.
+If however you operate a home-based business, your relocation of the main office to your home in France could trigger a French tax obligation.
+In particular you will need to look at whether the company pays you a salary for services performed in France, or whether your remote activities constitute a French branch of your UK business.

 If you are going to make the move to France you need to make sure that you thoroughly investigate these and other aspects that will affect you before you decide to make the move.

 If you have bought a second home and only plan to spend short periods of time, occasionally in France, then it is likely that you will remain UK resident for tax purposes.

 If you plan multiple or long term visits to France see Emigration.

 Some of the factors that you need to consider as a foreign investor are:

 Capital Gains Tax.
 When you come to sell your second home in France, any increase in value is likely to give rise to a UK capital gains tax liability.
 This calculation will be based on the Sterling values at the time of purchase and sale.
 It is not uncommon to have a gain in one currency but loss in the other.
 As the property is based in France the gain/loss needs to be reported on a French return.
 Make sure that you keep all of your receipts for improvements made over the period of ownership.
 Not only are taxes due on the capital gain (19%), but also social charges (15.5%) and the social charges can’t be offset against UK liabilities' Inheritance tax (see Emmigration above).